 This is not easy.
 You understandably want to get your child to eat.
 But the fact is that you will be unable to meaningfully help them without first soothing your own anxiety.

-Whichever place you go in anxiety, your child knows it when you’re there.
+Here’s the hard thing about anxiety: your child knows when you feel anxious.
 They feel it on a subconscious level, and they have felt it since your first held them and every day since.
 Your emotional security is crucial to their survival.
 Any unresolved anxiety can make them feel insecure and anxious.

 2. Food and eating anxiety is not breaking news